-- 1) Insert the program disk into the CD drive. - 2) Use the Windows RUN command to execute A:\SETUP.EXE press enter> You can also execute by double clicking on the SETUP.EXE program icon from FILE MANAGER, FILE EXPLORER, or MY COMPUTER, depending on your version of Windows. - 3) The install program will search for an existing installation.
-You must install to the MINESAT directory, e.g. C:\MINESAT or D:\MINESAT ... - 4) Execute the program by clicking on the French Creek Software Icon, by using the Windows RUN command, or from the Windows START menu.
+- 1) Insert the program diskette in the floppy drive.

+You can also execute by double clicking on the SETUP.EXE program icon from FILE MANAGER, FILE EXPLORER, or MY COMPUTER, depending on your version of Windows. replace A: with B: to install from the B drive.

+- 3) The install program will search for an existing installation.
+You must install to the WATER directory, e.g. C:\WATER or D:\WATER ... - 4) Execute the program by clicking on the French Creek Software Icon, by using the Windows RUN command, or from the Windows START menu.